charlahcodes/ng-portfolio/Readme.md

 ## Angular portfolio

-A portfolio website built with AngularJS.
+A portfolio website built with AngularJS, utilizing Foundation and Parse.